T0jal/firstPortfolio/README.md

 # My First Portfolio Web Page

-On this project I created a webpage to serve as a portfolio.
-As it was my first attemp at this I used only HTML, CSS & Vanilla JavaScript.
+On this project, I created a webpage to serve as a portfolio.
+As it was my first attempt at this I used only HTML, CSS & Vanilla JavaScript.

 Main points of interest: